phpList/core/.github/CONTRIBUTING.md

 ## Coding Style

+Please make your code clean, well-readable and easy to understand.

 Please use the same coding style ([PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)) as the rest of the code.
 Indentation for all files is four spaces.